theRealAph/ScopeLocals/README.md

 related to a C++-style destructor.

-Scope locals necessarily don't support all of the usage patterns of thread locals.
+Scope locals necessarily don't support all of the usage patterns of thread locals, so thread locals may still be useful for some things.
 It is not a goal to replace existing usages of thread-local variables without code changes.

 ## Motivation